 In this section, I review these factors and how they affect your application timeline.
 I also provide a timeline for what an ideal application process might look like.

-For more information on applying, check out our articles on how to fill out CPP disability forms and how to apply for CPP disability.
+For more information on applying, check out our articles on how to fill out CPP disability forms, how to apply for CPP disability and CPP disability retroactive payment.

 Four-Month Application Timeline